anyangusimonk/Arabella-Inc-Password-Policy-Enforcement/README.md

 # Arabella Inc. — Password Policy Enforcement Lab
-## Locking Down the Domain — Security Hardening at Arabella Inc.
+## Security Hardening at Arabella Inc.

 Central command is part of the efficiency Arabella Inc. gained post-migration, but a domain without enforced password standards is still a liability.
 Centralization means every user account, every workstation, and every department folder now runs through one authentication layer.
 It is also a single point of failure if credentials are weak, stale, or unprotected.